Kondiaronk

-Noted as a brilliant orator and a formidable strategist, Kondiaronk led the pro-French Petun and Huron refugees of Michilimackinac against their traditional Iroquois enemies.
-Kondiaronk realized the only way to establish security was to maintain a war between their enemies, the Iroquois, and the French in an attempt to keep the Iroquois occupied and the Hurons safe from annihilation.
-Kondiaronk succeeded in killing the peace; however, once he had secured the preservation of his people he favored a vast peace settlement.
-This effort concluded in what is known as The Great Peace of Montreal (1701) between France, the Iroquois, and the other Indian tribes of the Upper Great Lakes.
+Noted as a brilliant orator and a formidable strategist, Kondiaronk led the pro-French Petun and Huron of Michilimackinac against their traditional Iroquois enemies.
+In the chaotic and violent strategic environment of the Beaver Wars, he aimed to prolong the fighting between the Wendat's main rivals, the Iroquois and the French.
+Kondiaronk succeeded in this aim; however, once he had secured the position of the Wendat, he favored a general peace settlement and managed to persuade all sides.

+This effort concluded in the 1701 Great Peace of Montreal between France, the Iroquois, and the other Indian tribes of the Upper Great Lakes.
 This ended the Beaver Wars and helped open up the interior of North America to deeper French exploration and commerce.
-Kondiaronk made them see the advantages such a peace would bring them.

 The Jesuit historian Father Pierre François Xavier de Charlevoix wrote that "it was the general opinion that no Indian had ever possessed greater merit, a finer mind, more valor, prudence or discernment in understanding those with whom he had to deal".
 Louis-Hector de Callière, the Onontio (governor) that replaced Frontenac, was "exclusively indebted to him for ... this assemblage, till then unexampled of so many nations for a general peace".

 Kondiaronk contracted a fever and died in Montreal during the negotiations for the Great Peace on August 2, 1701.
 His body was buried at Montreal's Notre-Dame Church after a majestic funeral.
 Today, no trace of the grave remains.
 The Kondiaronk Belvedere in Montreal's Mount Royal Park is named in his honor.
 In 2001, he was named a Person of National Historic Significance by the Canadian government.